Aliases for PRNP Gene

 GeneCards Summary for PRNP Gene

 PRNP (Prion Protein) is a Protein Coding gene.
-Diseases associated with PRNP include creutzfeldt-jakob disease and prion disease.
-Among its related pathways are Developmental Biology and Interleukin receptor SHC signaling.
+Diseases associated with PRNP include gerstmann-straussler disease and insomnia, fatal familial.
+Among its related pathways are Metabolism and Phase II conjugation.
 GO annotations related to this gene include identical protein binding and chaperone binding.

 UniProtKB/Swiss-Prot for PRNP Gene